It's that time of year again

 Your marker is crying for help.

-You can catch and clean that marker and the nib before the jelly problem spreads any further.
+When you see dark streaks, you can clean the marker and the nib before the jelly spreads further.

-So yes, because I use my markers every day, it's logical that I dirty my caps a lot faster and I create jelly quicker than you do.
+So yes, because I use my markers every day; all that uncapping and recapping means I create jelly quicker than you do.

 But I'm also more likely to spot the jelly problem early.
-I can easliy resolve the problem before it ruins the nib.
+I can quickly resolve the problem before it ruins the whole nib.

-Keeping your caps clean is even MORE important for the weekend hobbyist than it is for the every-day colorers!
+Keeping caps clean is MORE important for the weekend hobbyist than for everyday colorers!

 Cleaning is easy!